input-output-hk/cardano-sl-style-guides/workflow.md

 Please keep the sections in the "from-new-to-old" order: section for the last release is on the top.

-# How do we work with issues
+# How we work with issues

 ## Sprints